SEO work starts with clarity. You get an audit and a priority list. Then we fix what blocks growth and publish content aimed at real searches.

 - Landing page performance for organic traffic.

-- Conversions tied to pages and queries.
+- Conversions tied to pages and queries, where tracking allows.

 - Actions taken and what happens next.